-- CR15.1.
-If an injury occurs, the Referee may choose to stop the race and rerun it once the injury has been attended to. - CR15.2.
-When the race is rerun any teams, pairs or individuals to have already completed the race at the time it was stopped, will not take part and their original finishing positions will stand.
-The team, pair or individual suffering the injury will also not take part in the rerun and will be awarded the lowest points available for that race unless the injury was a result of an obstruction by a rider from another team, pair or individual.
-Any teams, pairs or individuals to have committed elimination offences at the time the race was stopped will not take part in the rerun and will score no points.
+- CR16.1.
+If an injury occurs, the Referee may choose to stop the race and rerun it once the injury has been attended to. - CR16.2.
+If the race is re-run after a stoppage the team, pair or individual suffering the injury will not take part in the rerun and will be awarded the lowest points available for that race unless the injury was a result of an obstruction by a rider from another team, pair or individual.
+Any teams, pairs or individuals who have committed elimination offences at the time the race was stopped will not take part in the rerun and will score no points.
+Any teams, pairs or individuals who had already completed the race at the time of the incident, as determined by official video images, or, if these are unavailable or unclear, at the time the race was stopped, will not take part and their original finishing positions will stand.
+Any teams, pairs or individuals who have been sent back to the Penalty line by the referee must still start from the Penalty line.